Conformal boundary conditions, loop gravity and the continuum: Boundary field theory at finite distance

 In the following, both the boundary conditions (\hyperref[bndrya]{2a,b}) and the field equations in the interior will be derived from the variation of a coupled bulk plus boundary action.
-The coupled system evolves according to a Hamiltonian that generates boundary data compatible with (\hyperref[bndrya]{2a,b}) for some initial datum on a \emph{one-dimensional} cross-section $\mathcal{C}$ of the boundary $\mathcal{B}$.
+The coupled system evolves according to a Hamiltonian that generates boundary data compatible with (\hyperref[bndrya]{2a,b}) for some initial datum on a \emph{one-dimensional} cross section $\mathcal{C}$ of the boundary $\mathcal{B}$.
 The resulting theory represents a concrete and quasi-local realisation of the holographic principle \cite{Maldacena:1997re,Witten:1998qj,Ammon:2015wua} for vanishing cosmological constant and boundaries at finite distance.
-The possibility of such a quasi-local approach is supported by most recent results in non-perturbative quantum gravity: Dittrich, Livine and collaborators have studied very recently the Ponzano\,--\,Regge amplitudes for discretised manifolds with cylindrical boundaries \cite{Dittrich:2017hnl,Dittrich:2017rvb,Dittrich:2018xuk} at finite distance\footnote{In \cite{Dittrich:2017hnl,Dittrich:2017rvb,Dittrich:2018xuk} the authors use the usual Dirichlet boundary conditions rather than the Robin boundary conditions (\hyperref[bndrya]{2a,b}).} and recovered within this setting the results from the perturbative approach \cite{Barnich:2015mui} for the partition function of euclidean quantum gravity in three dimensions.
+The possibility of such a quasi-local approach is supported by most recent results in non-perturbative quantum gravity: Dittrich, Livine and collaborators have studied very recently the Ponzano\,--\,Regge amplitudes for discretised manifolds with cylindrical boundaries \cite{Dittrich:2017hnl,Dittrich:2017rvb,Dittrich:2018xuk} at finite distance\footnote{The series \cite{Dittrich:2017hnl,Dittrich:2017rvb,Dittrich:2018xuk} by Dittrich, Livine and collaborators is based on the usual Dirichlet boundary conditions rather than the conformal boundary conditions (\hyperref[bndrya]{2a,b}).} and recovered within this setting the results from the perturbative approach \cite{Barnich:2015mui} for the partition function of euclidean quantum gravity in three dimensions.
 To find an appropriate boundary action that can realise this principle in terms of spin connection variables, let us first make the following observation: \emph{There always exists a boundary spinor $\xi^A$ (a section of the spin bundle over the boundary) and a complex basis $(m_a,\bar{m}_a)$ of the complexified cotangent space $T^\ast \mathcal{B}_\C$ such that the pull-back of the triad to the boundary $\mathcal{B}$ assumes the following form,}

 where $\{\ou{\sigma}{A}{Bi}\}$ are the Pauli matrices,\footnote{$A,B,C,\dots=0,1$ are spinor indices, which are raised and lowered using the skew-symmetric epsilon spinors $\epsilon^{AB}$ and $\epsilon_{AB}$.
 Our conventions are the following: $\xi_A=\xi^B\epsilon_{BA}$ and $\xi^A=\epsilon^{AB}\xi_B$.
 In particular $\sigma_{ABi}=\sigma_{BAi}=\epsilon_{CB}\ou{\sigma}{C}{Ai}$, and $\xi_A\xi^A=0$.} and the factor of $4\pi G$ has been introduced for later convenience.
 The simplest way to see that such a pair $(\xi^A,m_a)$ can always be found is the following: first of all, we note that the pull-back of the metric to the boundary can always be written in terms of a conformal factor\footnote{We could always achieve $\Omega=1$, but for the whole purpose of this paper it is useful to be more general.}} $\Omega:\mathcal{B}\rightarrow\R_+$ and a complex dyad $(m_a,\bar{m}_a)$ as